 Sue Merrilees is an advisor with the Science Philanthropy Alliance.
 This is the second of a two-part blog in which she shares highlights from a recent event for philanthropists.
 Read the first blog here.

 I had the pleasure of meeting with philanthropists and scientists in February at a science philanthropy event that the Science Philanthropy Alliance co-hosted with the University of Texas, Austin on the eve of the AAAS annual meeting.
-At the meeting, panelists and attendees discussed their diverse practices for giving to basic science.
+At the meeting, panelists and attendees discussed their diverse practices for giving to discovery science.

 Seeking Advice, Taking Risk, Providing Long-Term Support